Meera-Mohanan/Professional-README-Generator/Develop/README.md

   ```
   ## Usage

-First clone the repo and from the command line CD into the directory.Once in the directory follow the install instructions and then run node index.js command.Please refer video demonstration for more information following the video link.
+First clone the repo and from the command line CD into the directory.
+Once in the directory follow the install instructions and then run node index.js command.

   ## License